emresaglam/airbot/README.md

 It's designed to be easily deployed on Heroku.
 You have to define:
 - an environment variable BR_TOKEN which contains your API token for Breezometer.
 You can get it from: https://developers.breezometer.com
 - an environment variable ROOM_NAME for a room name for HipChat to be whitelisted.
 (To be only called from that room name, all other rooms will advertise ROOM_NAME)
+- an environment variable BOT_COMMAND for the command to be invoked to interact with the bot in the channel.
+(For example: For the command `/aq Istanbul, Turkey` -> `BOT_COMMAND="/aq"`)

 # API Endpoints:
 1. `/aqi/`: accepts POST only.
 Payload should be HipChat format.
 Returns basic HipChat message format with colors according to aqi severity.